The 5 Layers Of Earth’s Atmosphere – What They Are And Their Characteristics

 Importance Of The Troposphere

-And no, commercial pilots and astronauts don't count, as they literally spend a fraction of their lifetimes outside the troposphere.
-On top of that, that period of time is spent inside an artificially created environment that mimics that of the troposphere.
+Importance Of The TroposphereAnd no, commercial pilots and astronauts don’t count, as they literally spend a fraction of their lifetimes outside the troposphere.
+On top of that, this period of time is spent inside an artificially created environment that mimics that of the troposphere.
 In other words, technically, they are still in the troposphere.

-The reason why the troposphere is so important is that it contains all the vital elements that make it possible for life on earth to exist.
-I already covered that in the previous section, but it's worth summarizing why it is so important.
+The reason why the troposphere is so important is that it contains all the vital elements that make it possible for life on Earth to exist.
+I already covered that in the previous section, but it’s worth summarizing why it is so important.

-1) Necessary Gasses
+1) Necessary Gases

 2) Weather